 Curtorim is a small village off the main city of Margao in South Goa.
-Almost touching the backwaters of Zuari River.
-Unlike villages of North Goa, South Goa villages still remain with the native population more or less.
+Almost touching the backwaters of the Zuari River.
+Unlike villages of the northern district of the state, South Goa villages still remain with the native population more or less.
 So, you see big houses from the bygone era in different states of conservation.
 Some have been well maintained, some constructed afresh and some make you feel you have walked into the 19th CE.
 As we were driving towards Curtorim, I wondered how it would be to have a house restored to experience the erstwhile living.
 And Arco Iris turned out to be the perfect reply – a majestic house.

 Arco Iris – A Luxury Homestay in Goa

-Rainbow color named rooms.
+Rainbow color named rooms

 We later discovered that there are 7 rooms in the house.
 They have been named after the seven colors of the rainbow.
 There are hints of the name of the color in the room, but colors do not shout from the room.
-Yellow room has a laterite stone bed with beautiful glazed tiles adding the design element.
-Indigo room on the first floor has a nice sit out with an opening that looks into the sky.
+The yellow room has a laterite stone bed with beautiful glazed tiles adding the design element.
+The indigo room on the first floor has a nice sit-out with an opening that looks into the sky.
 We were told that early risers can meet a lot of birds in this space.

 Each room had a pile of 15-20 books.
 That is what made me fall in love with the place even more.
 The collected art pieces from different places are aesthetically displayed all over the property.
-Plants – in pots, in bottles, and on earth are all around you all the times.
+Plants – in pots, in bottles, and on earth are all around you all the time.
 We spotted many butterflies in the garden and around the seasonal lake by the property.

 Restored Property in South Goa